imsudip/coreply/README.md

 -   Instagram
 -   Tinder
 -   Hinge
+-   Line (Beta)
+-   Signal (Beta)
+-   Heymandi (Beta)

-_DISCLAIMER: coreply is not affiliated with or endorsed by WhatsApp, Instagram, Tinder, or Hinge._
+_DISCLAIMER: coreply is not affiliated with or endorsed by the above-mentioned apps or their parent companies._

 ## Getting Started